 - Food Collection and Delivery Groups (Group Project Only)

-- Assemble Food4Thought Weekend Food Packs for Kids in Need (Youth Opportunity!)
+- Assemble Food4Thought Weekend Food Packs for Kids in Need (Youth and Group Friendly)

 Does your company offer "Volunteer Grants"?
 Volunteer grant programs, also known as “Dollars for Doers” programs, are corporate giving programs created to encourage volunteerism in communities where employees live and work.
 Through these programs, companies provide monetary grants to organizations where employees volunteer regularly.

 Check here to see if your company has a program: